cameron-hicks/scription/README.md

 ### In Progress

-- bug fix: duplicate scriptions
 - form validation for Scription Creator
-- bug fix: prevent re-liking a liked Scription
-- refactor Hooks
+- folders: drafts and favorites
 ### Upcoming Features

-- folders: drafts and favorites
 - provide suggested edits to a scription within a comment
 - filter the feed using provided categories
 - easy transposition between keys and between clefs